 The first Grail message adherent I met on a personal level was Fola.
 We were course mates in the university and were posted to the same state camp for NYSC in 2011.
 I had assumed she was a Christian until she admitted being a “cross bearer.”
 She loaned me her Grail message book, In the Light of Truth by Ab-dru-shin.
 Reading through it, I realized its content wasn’t really different from most mystical or New Age books.

-When one has the truth of the Bible, the reality of Jesus Christ and the witness of the Holy Spirit, one will not fall for the philosophies in such writings.
-You can’t own gold and crave for dross unless you are blind or ignorant.
+When you have the truth of the Bible, the reality of Jesus Christ and the witness of the Holy Spirit, you will not fall for the philosophies in such writings.
+You can’t own gold and crave for dross, unless you are blind or ignorant.
 In this piece, I will be pointing out several snares in the Grail message and its movement.

 The British website states that the Grail foundation serves “to further the public welfare in the spiritual and ethical spheres through dissemination of the work, In the Light of Truth: The Grail Message, and the spiritual and ethereal knowledge therein transmitted.”

 In 1928, he completed his Grail writings, but was expelled from Austria and had his work banned by the Nazi government.
 They were finally published in 1945, four years after his death.
 Other books used in the Grail movement are The Ten Commandments: The Lord’s Prayer, Book of Javada and Ephesus.

 Today, Grail teachings have covered 22 African countries garnering about 10,000 members.
 In Nigeria presently, there are over 3,500 adherents (persons who have been “sealed” or initiated into the circle) and many more readers and supporters.
 In the Light of Truth: The Grail Message book, has been translated into 16 languages and has spread over 90 countries.